akensert/molgraph/docs/source/index.rst

 `TensorFlow <https://www.tensorflow.org/api_docs/python/tf>`_ and
 `Keras <https://keras.io/>`_.

-**Why MolGraph?** As it integrates well with TensorFlow and Keras, it allows for easy and flexible implementations of GNNs.
-Furthermore, the focus is specifically, and exclusively, on small molecules, with a dedicated chemistry module for customizing the molecular graph.
+**Why MolGraph?** As it integrates well with TensorFlow and Keras APIs, it allows for easy, flexible and efficient implementations of GNNs, targeting a wide audience.
+Furthermore, a chemistry module is implemented to generate highly customizable molecular graphs.

 .. toctree::